DataManagementLab/wannadbFrontend/README.md

 -   **backend** - Start the backend server
 -   **generate _\<component-name\>_** - Generate a new React component
 -   **todo _\<todo\>_** - Add a new TODO
+-   **comment:check** - Check if all functions and classes have a comment

 ---